Civil Engineering Building (H20)

 PhD Student projects:

-Carvajal Ortega, GEA (2013-continuing) Reliability assessment for direct potable water recycling systems.
+Carvajal Ortega, GEA (2013-2017) Reliability assessment for direct potable water recycling systems.
 PhD in Environmental Engineering, University of New South Wales.
 Principal Supervisor.

-Li, X (2012-continuing) Advanced characterisation of dissolved organic nitrogen in drinking water sources: Implications for mitigating against nitrogenous disinfection by-product formation.
+Li, X (2012-2017) Advanced characterisation of dissolved organic nitrogen in drinking water sources: Implications for mitigating against nitrogenous disinfection by-product formation.
 PhD in Environmental Engineering, University of New South Wales.
 Joint Supervisor.

-Teo, T (2012-continuing) Risk Assessment of Chemical Contaminants in Swimming Pools.
+Teo, T (2012-2016) Risk Assessment of Chemical Contaminants in Swimming Pools.
 PhD in Environmental Engineering, University of New South Wales.
 Principal Supervisor.

-Kobayashi Y (2012-continuing) Deeper and broader life cycle risk assessment - extending the frontier for hybrid methodologies.
+Kobayashi Y (2012-2016) Deeper and broader life cycle risk assessment - extending the frontier for hybrid methodologies.
 PhD in Environmental Engineering, University of New South Wales.
 Principal Supervisor.

 Wang L (2010-2014) Chiral analysis of polycyclic musks in urban wastewaters.
 PhD in Environmental Engineering, University of New South Wales.
 Principal Supervisor.